ghost-goblin/javascriptFundamentals/part1.md

 ## 6. What is concatenation and what happens when you add numbers and strings together?
 Concatenation is the process of appending one string to the end of another string.
-There are a few methods of concatenating strings in JavaScript.
 You can check out this [tutorial](https://masteringjs.io/tutorials/fundamentals/string-concat) on the 3 ways to concatenate strings in JavaScript.
 Adding two numbers, will return the sum, but adding a number and a string will return a string.

 ## 7. What are the different types of operators in JavaScript?